Learning Resources Center

 The LRC is equipped with nine high fidelity simulators; 6 adult and 3 infants.
 Nursing students will have access to over 500 pieces of simulation equipment, including: moderate fidelity simulators, manikins, task trainers and models.

 SimMan is a high fidelity patient simulator used to develop critical thinking and assessment skills.
-Students have access to SimMan during clinical lab study and in independent study.
+Students have access to SimMan during clinical lab study.

 SimMan's features are available on the Laerdal website.